ant-design/ant-design/docs/react/getting-started.en-US.md

   sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin" />

-Follow the steps below to play around with Ant Design yourself:
+Follow the steps below to play around with Infra Design yourself:

 ### 1. Create a codesandbox